Vicentia Kgabe

 Right.
-Rev Dr Vicentia Refiloe Kgabe is an Anglican Bishop of Diocese of Lesotho in the Anglican Church of South Africa and academic teaching Practical Theology.
+Rev Dr Vicentia Refiloe Kgabe is the twelfth and current Bishop Anglican Diocese of Pretoria. in South Africa.
+She was previously the seventh bishop of Diocese of Lesotho, before 22 September 2025, when the Electoral College of Bishops elected her as Bishop of Pretoria.
+She was enthroned as bishop at St Albans Cathedral (Pretoria) on 13 December 2025.

 Early life and education

 Born in Soweto, Kgabe attended schools in Soweto, she started her theological training at the College of the Transfiguration.
 She undertook further theological studies at the University of Pretoria where she obtained a PhD in Practical Theology in 2011.
 She has also attended Pretoria University's Gordon Institute of Business Science (GIBS) leadership programme.

 Clerical career

 Kgabe was made deacon in 2002 and was ordained as a priest in 2003.
 She served as rector of the Parish of Weltevreden St Michael and All Angels, a position she has held since 2013.
 She has, however, served in parishes around the Diocese of Johannesburg since her ordination.
 She was an archdeacon in the Diocese of Johannesburg, where she has had responsibility for the promotion and discernment of vocations to the ordained ministry of the church.

 In 2014 she was appointed rector of the College of the Transfiguration.

 In 2021 she was elected as bishop of Lesotho.
 She was consecrated in December 2021.